Century Avenue station

-Century Avenue (世纪大道 (世紀大道, Shìjì Dàdào)) is a major Shanghai Metro interchange station named after Century Avenue, which runs above the station.
+Century Avenue (世纪大道 (Shìjì Dàdào)) is a major Shanghai Metro interchange station named after Century Avenue, which runs above the station.
 It is currently one of two stations (the other one being Longyang Road station) on the Shanghai Metro network to serve four lines (namely Lines 2, 4, 6 and 9), and the first four-line interchange metro or subway station in mainland China.